HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 	java -Dserver.port=4444 -jar appscan-issue-gateway.jar

-The server will be started in a few seconds and you should see a Spring Boot logo printed.
+The server will be started in a few seconds and you should see a Spring Boot logo.
 In a browser navigate to the REST API doc at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) :

 ![](images/swagger.png?raw=true)